-American singer-songwriter Melissa Elliotte's debut album "Sunshine Moonlight" produced by Irish guitarist David Keary (Jerry Lee Lewis, Andrew Strong , former musical director for Flatley's Lord of the Dance ) and mixed by Nashville's 5-time Grammy winner Gary Paczosa (Dixie Chicks, Alison Krauss, Dolly Parton, Nickel Creek) is NOW AVAILABLE from Pebble Beach Music through Nova via Pinnacle.
+American singer-songwriter Melissa Elliotte's album "Sunshine Moonlight" produced by Irish guitarist David Keary (Van Morrison, Jerry Lee Lewis, Andrew Strong, former musical director for Flatley's Lord of the Dance) and mixed by Nashville's 5-time Grammy winner Gary Paczosa (Dixie Chicks, Alison Krauss, Dolly Parton, Nickel Creek) is available from Pebble Beach Music through Nova via Pinnacle.
 All songs are original and written/arranged by Melissa Elliotte and David Keary.

 Melissa's tunes have received airplay on the John Creedon show, RTE Radio One's Round Midnight, Clare FM and Lyric FM in Ireland and on Big L Radio London with legendary DJ Mike Read as well as John Darvall on Saga FM in the UK.

-Currently Melissa works in Switzerland, so continue to check out her website for upcoming news at www.melissaelliotte.com!
+Currently Melissa works in the U.S., check out her website for upcoming news at www.melissaelliotte.com!

 Also featured on the album are Myles Drennan-piano/drums, Dan Byrt-drums/percussion, Dave (Gonzo) Macannay-piano, Ken Rice-violins, Mick Kinsella-harmonica, Oleg Ponomarev-solo violin and Denis Carey-accordion.